adobe/alloy/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My change requires a change to the documentation.
 - [ ] I have updated the documentation accordingly.
-- [ ] I have added tests to cover my changes.
+- [ ] I have added/removed/modified tests to cover my changes and all tests pass.
 - [ ] I have run the Sandbox successfully.
-- [ ] All new and existing tests passed.